SAR Measurement System |

 KAPTEOS SAR - SPECIFIC ABSORPTION RATE ASSESSMENT |

-SPECIFIC ABSORPTION RATE (SAR) ASSESSMENT
+SPECIFIC ABSORPTION RATE (SAR) TEST SYSTEM

 The exposition of people to electromagnetic fields is an historical concern.
 Electromagnetic fields are generated by a wide variety of systems and the emitted electrical fields have a broad frequency range (from kHz to GHz).
 The object of a Specific Absorption Rate Assessment is to perform measurements in accordance with standards requiring in-situ electric field in a biological medium.